Giulex84/Profile-pi-card/PRIVACY.md

 # Privacy Policy

-Last updated: January 2026

-Profile Pi Card respects user privacy and is designed following a **privacy-by-design** approach.
+Profile Pi Card respects user privacy by design.

 ---

-## 1. Information We Collect
+## Data Collection

-Profile Pi Card collects only the minimum data required to function:
+The app collects only the following information:

-- Pi username (via Pi Network Authentication)
+- Pi username (via Pi Authentication)
-- Internal Pi user identifier (UID)
-- User-created activity proofs
+- User-created journal entries

-No additional personal information is collected.
+No other personal data is collected.

 ---

-## 2. How Information Is Used

-Collected information is used solely to:

-- Authenticate the user via Pi Network
+## Data Storage

-- Display the user’s profile card
+- All data is stored **locally on the user’s device**
-- Associate activity proofs with the authenticated user
-- Allow the user to export their own data
+- No data is sent to external servers
+- No cloud storage is used

 ---

-## 3. Data Storage

-- Activity proofs are stored **locally** in the user’s browser
+## Third Parties

-- No automatic transmission of proofs to external servers
+- No third-party analytics
-- No third-party analytics or tracking tools are used
+- No tracking scripts
+- No advertising services

 ---

-## 4. Data Sharing
+## Data Sharing

-Profile Pi Card does **not**:

-- Share user data with third parties
+Profile Pi Card does not share user data with any third party.
-- Publish user profiles publicly
-- Index user data for discovery
-- Sell or monetize personal data

-Any data sharing occurs only if explicitly initiated by the user (e.g. exporting their own data).

 ---

-## 5. Security
+## User Control

-Authentication is handled using the official Pi Network SDK.
-The app does not store Pi account credentials.
+Users can:
+- add, edit, or delete their local entries
+- clear browser storage at any time

 ---

-## 6. Children’s Privacy

-Profile Pi Card does not knowingly collect data from children under the age required by Pi Network policies.

----

-## 7. Changes to This Policy
+## Changes

-This Privacy Policy may be updated to reflect improvements or regulatory requirements.
+This privacy policy may be updated in the future.
-Changes will be published within the repository.
+Any changes will be reflected inside the app.

----

-## 8. Contact

-For privacy-related questions, please contact the developer via the Pi Network developer portal.